Battle for Königshügel: Battle

 The Austrians had begun to occupy Fahrdorf because there was a gate of the Dannevirke at this point and they wanted to be sure not to hit the flank when advancing against Ober-Selk to be caught.
 At 12:15 p.m. the column passed Brekendorf and advanced on Ober-Selk when it encountered a Danish battalion.
 A Battaltion of the 30th Regiment advanced immediately to the right of the path, while a Jäger battalion under Lieutenant Colonel von Tobias approached from the left.
 The Danes, on the other hand, used the hedgerows of the nearby moorland to seek cover and formed defensive positions there.
 On the Danish side, a division under Lieutenant General Steinmann that morning consisted of three battalions and 4 guns, which were on the outposts from Fahrdorf around the Noor via Altmühl, Selk to Jagel.
 There it was possible to inflict casualties on the Austrians.
 Nevertheless, the Austrians continued to advance and were in front of Ober-Selk at around 1:30 p.m.

 At 2 p.m. a passage opened at the Dannevirke and the Danish infantry moved out onto the area in front of them: In front, a battalion of the 11th Regiment under Major Rist, which was advancing to Ober-Selk; a battalion of the 2nd Regiment under Captain J.C.T Thalbritzer; a Battalion of the 21st Regiment under Major O.C.F Sabye and the sister battalion, a battalion of the 21st Regiment under Captain W. Hackke, which went towards Klosterkromarched.
-Then a Battalion of the 9th Regiment under Major J. Nørgaer, which was reinforced from the left by a battalion of the 20th Regiment under Major S.P.L Schack and advanded directly on Königshügel.
+Then a Battalion of the 9th Regiment under Major J. Nørgaer, which was reinforced from the left by a battalion of the 20th Regiment under Major S.P.L Schack and advanced directly on Königshügel.
 There the Austrians now faced an enemy of about 24 companies.
 The battery chief of the Gondrecourt Brigade, Captain Modricki, took up a position with his guns east of the road on the front plateau north of Ober-Selk and supported him by shelling the Danish guns on Königshügel.
 After the position of the Danes went ripe for assault, a Jäger battalion advanced to attack Ober-Selk and took it after brief resistance.